 cored, sour tasting, small tomatoes with hollow fruit.

-Also in 1869 Abraham Anderson and Joseph Campbell formed the the Joseph A. Campbell Preserve Company in Camden, New Jersey.
+Also in 1869 Abraham Anderson and Joseph Campbell formed the the Joseph A. Campbell Preserve Company in Camden NJ.
 Their canned Celebrated Beefsteak Tomato won an award for quality at Philadelphia's 1876 Centennial Exposition.

-Up till 1890 all tomato canning was hand labor intensive, but in that year mechanized peeling tables were employed greatly speeding up the process.
-The new company really took off when $7.50 a week employee Dr. John T. Dorrance invented condensed soup in 1897 reducing the cost of a can of soup from thirty cents to a dime.
+Up until 1890 all tomato canning was hand labor intensive, but in that year mechanized peeling tables were employed greatly speeding up the process.
+In 1897 the new company really took off when $7.50 a week employee Dr. John T. Dorrance invented condensed soup reducing the cost of a can of soup from thirty cents to a dime.
 The Campbell Kids were born in 1904 and posted in trolley cars in 378 cities.
-Cornell University's football team's bright red and white colors were adopted by the company a year later. and in 1922 "Soup" became the company's middle name.
+Cornell University's football team's bright red and white colors were adopted by the company a year later, and in 1922 "Soup" became the company's middle name.
 In the 1930's, with the advent of commercial radio, came the familiar "M’m!
 M’m!
-Good!" jingle on popular shows like Amos "N Andy.
+Good!" jingle featured on popular shows like Amos "N Andy.